Published on

 We decided to purchase additional sensors and install them on the front and back doors and the two Velux windows in the loft workshop.

-Home Assistant has a section called Automations which allows you to setup actions which are based on a trigger state, this can be a time trigger or other action such as a sensor or switch being in a certain state or other trigger.
-A condition such as a time period or other requirement and this can then run an action such as sending an alert to a mobile device or other network device.
+Home Assistant has a section called Automations which allows you to set up actions which are based on a trigger state, this can be a time trigger or other action such as a sensor or switch being in a certain state or another trigger.
+A condition such as a time period or other requirement can then run an action such as sending an alert to a mobile device or another network device.

 The full details for adding automations are on www.home-assistant.io/docs/automation.